pycfast.CFASTModel#

 • timeout (int | float, optional) – Maximum time in seconds to allow for CFAST execution.
 If the execution exceeds this time, it will be terminated.
 If None, no timeout will be applied.

-• verbose (bool, optional) – If True, prints CFAST stdout and stderr to the console.
+• verbose (bool, optional) – If True, logs CFAST stdout and stderr at DEBUG level.

 Returns: